rahmanhabib010/Spectrum-Based-Traffic-Clasification-in-Wireless-Network-using-Deep-Hybrid-Neural-Network/README.md

 application detection, respectively.
 Simulation results unveil that our proposed network is very promising for classifying trafﬁc at L7 using the L1 packet.
+## Architecture of the proposed hybrid deep neural network
 ## Dataset
 [IDLAB-UA Dataset for Traffic Classification using Spectrum Data](https://zenodo.org/record/5208201#.YpsMUHZByUk): This dataset contains IQ values of physical layer (L1) packets associated with WLAN transmission and the set of labels that associated each of the packets to properties/features at different radio stack layer (from L1 to L7) and published by [link](https://ieeexplore.ieee.org/document/9626148).
 ## How to cite